yitong-luo-8888/proj-5/README.md

-# 🔥 Super Cool Bro Proj
+# 🔥 Jeopardy - Spinoff

 Welcome to **Super Cool Bro Proj** – a Jeopardy-style trivia game built with **React**, **styled-components**, and a touch of 🔥.
 This project showcases full-stack skill, clean UI/UX, and interactive gameplay powered by dynamic data and React context.